-25.1 The licensee shall ensure that they do not drive a licensed vehicle with CCTV that does not comply with data protection legislation, and where all cameras are not mounted at a level equal to or greater than the level of the dashboard and are directed at face height.
+The licensee shall ensure that they do not drive a licensed vehicle with CCTV that does not 25.1 comply with data protection legislation, and where all cameras are not mounted at a level equal to or greater than the level of the dashboard and are directed at face height.

-26 SMOKING

-26.1 The driver will not permit smoking in the licensed vehicle they are driving at any time.
+$\ensuremath{\textbf{SMOKING}}$ The driver will not permit smoking (smoking includes vaping, or the use of any other 26.1 apparatus capable of producing smoke) in the licensed vehicle they are driving at any time.

-27 TUK TUKS
+TUK TUKS 27